sonus21/rqueue/README.md

 ---

 **Message converters configuration**
-Generally message can be converted to and from the redis data, but in some cases if we need to customize message converters, one use case could be compatibility in the task details.
+Generally any message can be converted to and from without any problems, though it can be customized by providing an implementation `org.springframework.messaging.converter.MessageConverter`, this message converter must implement both the methods of `MessageConverter` interface.
-In such cases a custom message converter can be provided.
-Any message converter has to implement  `org.springframework.messaging.converter.MessageConverter` interfaces.
-Implementation must make sure the return type of  `Message<String>` is for method `toMessage`  where as in the case of `fromMessage` a object can be returned as well.
+Implementation must make sure the return type of method `toMessage` is `Message<String>` while as in the case of `fromMessage` a object can be returned as well.

-Implemented method can be added to factory as

 ```java
 MessageConverter messageConverter = new SomeFancyMessageConverter();